top of page

 Views of Newport Harbor

-There is a sailing facility onsite (public rentals) and many docks available for fishing, kayaking, and remote-control boating.
-The park’s expansive fields are used for picnicking, sunbathing, and sporting activities.
+There is a sailing facility onsite (public rentals) and docks available for fishing, kayaking, and remote-control boating.
+The park’s expansive fields are used for picnicking and sporting activities.
 In the summer, the site hosts the Newport Jazz Festival.

 Fort Adams has guided tours that take visitors into the facility’s tunnels and on top of the fort’s walls.
 There is a free 2.25-mile paved walk around the park that give visitors a view of the exterior fort and its grounds (as well as gorgeous views of Narragansett Bay and Newport Harbor).